Hyde County, North Carolina

 Survey Area NC095 North Carolina

 The dominant drainage class is Very poorly drained and the dominant hydrologic group is A/D (varies with drainage).
+The most common soil order is Entisols — young soils with little profile development, often on floodplains or steep slopes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Hyde County, North Carolina.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic